Why Data Loss Still Happens in the Cloud Today

 Long-term data retention failures

 Only independent backups offer complete protection and recovery.
+Understand Synology C2 terms for secure cloud data compliance.

 How to Prevent Data Loss in Cloud Environments